pepkit/looper/docs/pipeline-interface-specification.md

 sample_pipeline:
     path: path/to/rrbs.py
     input_schema: path/to/rrbs_schema.yaml
-    command_template: <
-      {pipeline.path} "--input" {sample.data_path}
+    command_template: {pipeline.path} --input {sample.data_path}
 ```

 Pretty simple.
 The `pipeline_name` is arbitrary.
 It's used for messaging and identification.
 Ideally, it's unique to each pipeline.
 In this example, we define a single sample-level pipeline.

+## Components of a pipeline interface

 Each `sample_pipeline` or `project_pipeline` section can have any of these components:

 ### path (REQUIRED)